SINGER

 Icon of person Zara

-Zarifa Pashaevna Mgoyan (Russian: Зарифа́ Паша́евна Мгоя́н; born 26 July 1983), known as Zara (За́ра), is a Russian pop singer, actress, and social activist.
+Zarifa Pashaevna Mgoyan (Russian: Зарифа́ Паша́евна Мгоя́н; born 26 July 1983), known as Zara (За́ра), is a Russian pop singer, actress, and social activist of Yezidi-Kurdish ethnicity.
 She was awarded the title of Merited Artist of the Russian Federation in 2016.
 She has recorded ten studio albums, and received several Golden Gramophone Award, and diplomas of the Pesnya goda Russian TV festival.
 As an actress, Zara is known for her roles in the "Streets of Broken Lights" (2001), "Spetsnaz 2" (2004), and "Favorsky" (2005) TV series, and the feature films "Pushkin.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Zara is the 2,794th most popular singer (up from 2,840th in 2019), the 2,793rd most popular biography from Russia (up from 2,851st in 2019) and the 57th most popular Russian Singer.
+Her biography is available in 25 different languages on Wikipedia (up from 23 in 2024).
+Zara is the 2,872nd most popular singer (down from 2,841st in 2024), the 2,828th most popular biography from Russia (up from 2,850th in 2019) and the 57th most popular Russian Singer.

 Memorability Metrics